Olympian-artist Luc Abalo creates frescoes with residents at a care center

 • promote Olympic values in society.

-Luc Abalo, triple Olympic champion at CHRS Poterne des Peupliers (13th arrondissement)
+Luc Abalo, triple champion olympique au CHRS Poterne des Peupliers (13e)

 Art for self-esteem